+Clients trust their attorneys with their most consequential problems.
+The stakes involved can include loss of freedom, financial ruin, or a forever-changed relationship with a family member.
 Even cases dealing with lesser issues require emotional and financial investment from clients.
 If the legal action is voluntary, clients wouldn't absorb the cost unless they were deeply attached to a specific outcome.

-Read on to learn about the attorney-client relationship and why building a good rapport with your clients is critical to your law firm.
+In this article, you’ll learn about the attorney-client relationship and why building a good rapport with your clients is critical to your law firm.
 We'll also share five effective client relationship strategies you can implement today.

 The Attorney-Client Relationship

-The U.S. legal system supports full trust between client and lawyer in several ways.
-Two of the most impactful are attorney-client privilege and the enforcement of professional ethics for lawyers—guaranteeing the confidentiality of client-lawyer conversations promotes client honesty.
+Guaranteeing the confidentiality of client-lawyer conversations promotes client honesty.
 That honesty, in turn, allows the attorney to provide better advice.
-Mandating professional ethics also helps clients feel comfortable that their case will be handled with the utmost integrity and care.
+Mandating professional ethics also helps clients feel comfortable that lawyers will handle their cases with the utmost integrity and care.

 Professional ethics for lawyers are largely defined by the American Bar Association's (ABA) Model Rules of Professional Conduct.
 Those rules cover a wide range of topics, from confidentiality to the avoidance of interest conflicts.
 Rule 1.4 deals entirely with communication, and appropriately so.
-An attorney's daily handling of information can either support client trust or destroy it.
+An attorney's daily handling of information can either support their client’s trust or destroy it.

-Why is Having a Strong Lawyer-Client Relationship Important?
+Why Is Having a Strong Lawyer-Client Relationship Important?

 Prevents Feelings of Neglect